jdh2021/php-calculator/README.md

 ### Searches with Regular Expressions
 I used preg_match, preg_match_all, and preg_replace with Regex patterns including quantifiers and anchors to search strings.

+### User Profile Form
+I tested form validation and data sanitizing with PHP through a user profile form that makes use of trim, htmlspecialchars, filter_var, FILTER_VALIDATE_EMAIL, FILTER_SANITIZE_EMAIL, and in_array.

 ### Setup